-It’s all part of an extension of ongoing efforts to bridge the digital divide in Canyons for students of all ages.
-Starting next year, every student in Canyons District will be assigned a computing device to augment and support learning.
-Elementary students will receive a device each year for safe-keeping at school.
-Sixth-grade students will lease a device for them to keep and carry throughout their middle school years; they’ll be able to take these devices home at night and on weekends, and arrange to check out devices over the summer.
-Once students reach high school, they’ll be issued a new device their freshman year to use in high school and beyond.
+As part of ongoing efforts to bridge the digital divide in Canyons School District, every student next year will be assigned a computing device to augment and support learning.
+Elementary students will receive a device for safe-keeping at school.
+Middle school and high school students will be provided devices to keep and carry home at night and on weekends.

-“This will be their personal computing device to take with them when they graduate,” said Canyons Information Technology Director Scot McCombs.
+“This will be their personal computing device to use throughout their K12 educational careers,” said Canyons Information Technology Director Scot McCombs.
 “Technology is ubiquitous.
 It’s how we access knowledge, connect with one another, and make daily decisions.
 I take for granted that I can access the Library of Congress on my phone and laptop, but some of our students don’t have these tools.
 Without meeting this basic need, how can we begin to address other inequities?”

 “We know from surveys that up to 5,100 of Canyons’ 34,000 students have no access to a computing device or reliable Internet service at home,” said Foundation Officer Denise Haycock.
 “During the pandemic, our schools worked hard to get devices into the hands of all students who needed them.
 But going forward we needed a more sustainable solution to supporting students in acquiring the digital literacy they need to thrive in today’s computerized world.”

 The Foundation is working with business partners to “adopt,” or purchase devices, for schools and classrooms.
 Individual families and CSD employees can also participate by adopting a student or contributing to a technology fund.
 Donors will receive a window cling to display at their place of work or on their vehicle.
 Information about contributing to the Foundation’s Connect Canyons campaign can be found on the Foundation’s website.